 Somber vs. sombre

 Somber and sombre are different spellings of the same word, meaning (1) dark and gloomy, or (2) melancholy.
-Somber is preferred in American English, while sombre is preferred in all other major varieties of English.
+Somber is preferred in American English, while sombre is preferred in all the other main varieties of English.

 Examples